anothermorena/COVID-19-CDD/README.md

 # CONCLUSION

-It is worth noting that this analysis included several outliers for the features examined herein.
+It is worth noting that this analysis included several outliers for the features (molecular descriptors) examined herein.
 Therefore, they may have shifted the statistical power of this experiment.
 Thus, the differences found may be attributed to them.
 Since the results of this experiment are very critical, the outliers were not dropped.
 Although outliers do not modify the probability of Type I errors of the Mann-Whitney-Wilcoxon test, they nevertheless increase the probability of Type I1 errors and reduce power.

+# ABBREVIATIONS

+1) CDD : Computational Drug Discovery
+2) SARS-CoV2: Severe Acute Respiratory Syndrome Coronavirus 2